HackmaniaGX/itag-dataset-gathering/src/README.md

 License
-This project is licensed under the MIT License.
+This project is licensed under the PRIVATE & COPYRIGHTED License.
 See the LICENSE file for details.

-© Your Name or Organization — All rights reserved.
+© Neural Nexus Team — All rights reserved.

-Generated with love for healthcare data analysis and fraud detection.
+With love for healthcare data analysis and fraud detection.